coronacation/MVP/Blocking.md

 For most apps that are just starting out, it is not feasible to have a full-time moderator.
 When the community reaches maturity, volunteer moderators could be appointed.
 If an app has incoming revenue, someone could be hired to serve in this role.

-For this app, the community will play a necessary role in moderating content.
+For these reasons, the community will play a necessary role in moderating content.

 ### Rule 1